What to Do in Budapest in April?

 The Eye on Erzsébet tér

-The Budapest Eye re-opened in mid-March and offers an amazing birds’ eye view of the city from its 42 cabins.
+The Ferris Wheel of Budapest ak Budapest Eye offers an amazing birds’ eye view of the city from its 42 cabins.

 Explore Green Budapest! – Parks, Gardens To Take a Walk In